Iv3ta10/EngetoProject3/README.md

 # Projekt: Elections Scraper

-Tento projekt je vytvořen k získávání výsledků voleb ze zadaného odkazu.
-Tyto výsledky ukládá do souboru CSV.
+This project is designed to retrieve election results from a given URL and save those results into a CSV file.

-## Instalace
+## Installation

-- Vytvoř si nové virtuální prostředí
+- Create a new virtual environment:
   `python3 -m venv moje_virtualni_prostredi`
-- Aktivuj jej
+- Activate it:
-  `source moje_virtualni_prostredi/bin/activate` - aktivace pro Linux a MacOS
+  `source moje_virtualni_prostredi/bin/activate`
+  – activation for Linux and macOS
-  `moje_virtualni_prostredi\Scripts\Activate.ps1` - aktivace pro Windows
+  `moje_virtualni_prostredi\Scripts\Activate.ps1`
-- Nainstaluj potřebné knihovny:
+  – activation for Windows
+- Install the required libraries:
   `pip3 install -r requirements.txt`
-- Spusť soubor za pomoci dvou argumentů:

-1. URL adresa územního celku (odkaz, který chceš scrapovat)
-2. Název výstupního souboru (soubor musí mít příponu .csv)

-př. spuštění projektu:
+- Run the script using two arguments:

+1. The URL of the administrative area (the link you want to scrape)
+2. The name of the output file (must have a .csv extension)

+### Example of running the project:

 `python3 main.py "https://www.volby.cz/pls/ps2017nss/ps32?xjazyk=CZ&xkraj=1&xnumnuts=1100" results.csv`